 - a.
 Provide proof of resident alien status by one of the following ways: resident alien card, "green card"; a copy of the letter from the U.S. Citizenship and Immigration Services that approves your residency status.
 An employment authorization card is not sufficient.
-Students who are in the process of obtaining permanent residency must contact the Director of International Admissions at (479) 619-4234 - b.
+Students who are in the process of obtaining permanent residency must contact the Director of International Admissions at (479) 619-4234. - b.
 An application for admission and payment of processing fee. - c.
 Submit all official transcripts from all U.S. secondary and post-secondary educational institutions you have attended.
 The issuing institution must send the transcript directly to the NWACC Student Records Office.
 Official college transcripts from foreign institutions translated in English are not required unless you are requesting transfer credit. - d.
 If you do not have prior U.S. college-level math and English or appropriate ACT scores, you will be required to take the NWACC's Compass assessment test prior to enrollment. - e.
-Discuss course selection, based on your assessment results, with an NWACC counselor.
+Discuss course selection, based on your assessment results, with an NWACC advisor.
 Course selection may be restricted because of Compass assessment test results. - f.
 Enroll in classes approved by a counselor. - g.
-If you were born on or after January 1, 1957, you must submit proof of two measles, one mumps, and one Rubella immunization no later than 30 days after classes being. - h.
-Must meet language and computation competencies
+Submit proof of two measles, one mumps,

+- and one Rubella immunization no later than 30 days after classes being. - Must meet language and computation competencies